terabytesoftw/helper-mailer/README.md

 ### **GENERATE MESSAGES TRANSLATION:**

 <p align="justify">
-To generate the Yii 2.0 Web Application Basic translations, you can change the language settings in:
+To generate the Component Mailer User Core translations, you can change the language settings in:
 <p>

 ```
-config/messages.php - [app-template-basic]:
+config/messages.php - [mailer-user]:

 'languages' => ['en'],
 ```
 <p align="justify">
- Automatically the generator will create the folder of your language in /messages - [app-template-basic], If any translation is needed, you can open an issue to add it.
+ Automatically the generator will create the folder of your language in /messages - [mailer-user], If any translation is needed, you can open an issue to add it.
 </p>

 ```
-root directory - [app-template-basic]:
+root directory - [mailer-user]:
 ./vendor/bin/yii message config/messages.php
 ```